DY-76/DY-76.github.io/_posts/Study-Statistics-2.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: Study_
+lng_pair: Study_20230208_Statistics2
-title: Statistics] AI를 위한 통계학 기초 1
+title: Statistics] AI를 위한 통계학 기초 2

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml